andyhansen/blog/_posts/2018-08-03-david-foster-wallce-tracy-austin.md

 ---

 We all all know how it feels to be on the receiving end of a terribly told story.
-However, and somewhat ironically, it's not always easy to articulate exact _why_ it's a terrible story.
+However, and somewhat ironically, it's difficult to perfectly articulate a story was boring story.
-It wasn't until I read David Foster Wallace's essay, [How Tracy Austin Broke My Heart](https://www.scribd.com/doc/134106158/How-Tracy-Austin-Broke-My-Heart-David-Foster-Wallace) that I could really appreciate all of the the disappointing aspects to a shallow story.
+David Foster Wallace's essay, [How Tracy Austin Broke My Heart](https://www.scribd.com/doc/134106158/How-Tracy-Austin-Broke-My-Heart-David-Foster-Wallace) helped me to really appreciate all these little aspects of a disappointing story.

 If audiobooks are more your thing, you can listen to David Foster Wallace himself reading it on YouTube below.

 <div class="youtube-wrapper">
-  <iframe src="https://www.youtube-nocookie.com/embed/U7BYK0hZibk" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+  <iframe src="https://www.youtube-nocookie.com/embed/U7BYK0hZibk" frameborder="0" allow="encrypted-media" allowfullscreen></iframe>
 </div>